labs42io/clean-code-typescript/README.md

   configureFilm(genre) {
     switch (genre) {
       case GENRE.ROMANTIC:
-        // some logit to be executed
+        // some logic to be executed
     }
   }
 }